xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 .disableBundles(MyBundle.class)
 ```

-This is mostly usefule for tests, but could also be used to disable some not required transitive bundle, installed by
+This is mostly useful for tests, but could also be used to disable some not required transitive bundle, installed by
 3rd party bundle.

 ## Options